Dusk-Argentum/TomeSeeker/readme.md

 ### Version 1.5
 *03/18/2018, 15:00*
-- Added Eldritch Invocations, Weapon Bond (Pact of the Blade), Improved Critical, and Wild Magic
+- Added Eldritch Invocations, Weapon Bond (Pact of the Blade), Improved Critical, Bend Luck, and Wild Magic
 - Limited Unarmored Defense to max 19 AC
-- Changed requirement for Metamagic to "ability to cast a spell or cantrip"
+- Changed requirement for Metamagic to ability to cast a spell or cantrip
 - Added cute dragon picture here just because
 - Added Artificer Feats